ChuyingHe/ChuyingHe.github.io/docs/frontend/react/hooks.md

 ### 🪝`useContext`

+`useContext(SomeContext)` is used to manage global variable in the App, such as:

+- theme
+- authentication.

-`useContext(SomeContext)` is used to manage global variable in the App, such as theme, authentication.
-It lets a component receive information from distant parents without passing the props through the tree in three steps:
+It lets a component receive information from distant parents without passing the props through the tree!
+Implement it in three steps:

-1. Define Context and ContextProvider
+**1.Define Context and ContextProvider(as a wrapper)**

 For convention we put the Context in a separate folder `/context`.
 The `createContext()` function includes initial values.

 ```js